HighCapable/KavaRef/docs-source/src/en/library/kavaref-core.md

 ### Vague Conditions

-You will notice that there is a `release` method in `Test`, but its method parameters are very long and some types may not be directly obtained.
+You will notice that there is a `release` method in `Test`, but its method parameters are very long and some types may not be directly obtainable.

-At this point, you can use the `parameters(...)` condition to use `VagueType` to fill in the method parameter types you don't want to fill in.
+At this point, you can use the `parameters(...)` condition with `VagueType` to fill in the method parameter types you don't want to specify.

 > The following example